- Is toddler aggression normal

 Explain why they cannot have or do something, even if they do not understand them yet.
 This will help develop their critical thinking skills.

-“How should we tell your brother that you don’t like his pushing the next time?”
+“How should we tell your brother you don’t like his pushing the next time?”

 “What do you think I should do instead?”
 “I see; you want to have the cookie right away.
 But I don’t want to ruin your appetite for dinner.
 So what should I do so that I can keep you eating healthy?”